Reconstruction of attosecond beating by interference of two-photon interband transitions in solids

-We use the fundamental frequency $\omega = 0.167$~a.u., corresponding to $\lambda = 270$~nm (3rd harmonic of Ti:Sapph), and its 7th and 9th harmonic.
+We first illustrate the standard RABBIT scheme for the extraction of the relative harmonic phase.
+This scheme involves the frequencies $(2N\pm 1)\omega$ and $\omega$, which requires three conduction bands separated by $\omega$ at a given sideband momentum $\mathbf{k}_{\text{SB}}$ (see Fig.~\ref{fig:hBN}a).

+Fig.~\ref{fig:hBN}a shows the band structure of hBN along the $\mathbf{K}$-$\mathbf{M}$ direction, where we have included the two $p_z$ orbitals and the six $sp_2$ orbitals (see Appendix A for details).
+We choose this direction because it is inversion symmetric, and thus the dipole moments are real.
+This automatically eliminates the ``atomic phase" contribution to the RABBIT beating (apart from an overall $N\pi$ phase, with $N$ an integer), and allows to extract the relative phase of the harmonics in a clean way.
+At the crystal momentum $\mathbf{k}_\text{SB}$, where the blue and red arrows are located in Fig.~\ref{fig:hBN}a, the $sp_2$ conduction bands are separated by roughly the third harmonic of an 800nm Ti:Sapph laser, $\lambda \approx 270$~nm.
+To perform the RABBIT scheme, we use the fundamental frequency $\omega = 0.167$~a.u. ($\lambda = 270$~nm), and its 7th (21st of 800nm) and 9th (27th of 800nm) harmonic.
 The harmonics are resonant with the lowest and highest $sp_2$ conduction bands from the lowest $sp_2$ valence band at $\mathbf{k}_\text{SB}$ (blue and purple arrows in Fig.~\ref{fig:hBN}a).
 The time-delayed probe, carried at $\omega$, is resonant with the intermediate $sp_2$ band (the sideband, orange curve in Fig.~\ref{fig:hBN}a) from the other two $sp_2$ conduction bands at $\mathbf{k}_\text{SB}$.
-Since all the valence bands are fully occupied before the pump photon arrives, the dynamics are triggered by it.
-Hence, the sideband is populated predominantly via two quantum paths: (i) by the absorption of a $7\omega$ photon, followed by the absorption of a $\omega$ photon, (ii) by the absorption of a $9\omega$ photon, followed by the stimulated emission of a $\omega$ photon (Fig.~\ref{fig:hBN}a).
-The pump fields have a strength of $F_{7\omega} = F_{9\omega} = 0.01$~V/\AA~ and we choose a relative phase of $\phi_{9\omega}-\phi_{7\omega} = \pi$.
-The probe pulse has a strength $F_{\omega} = 0.02$~V/\AA.
+Since all the valence bands are fully occupied before the pump photon arrives, the sideband is populated predominantly via two quantum paths: (i) by the absorption of a $7\omega$ photon, followed by the absorption of a $\omega$ photon, (ii) by the absorption of a $9\omega$ photon, followed by the stimulated emission of a $\omega$ photon (Fig.~\ref{fig:hBN}a).
+The pump fields have a strength of $F_{7\omega} = F_{9\omega} = 0.01$~V/\AA~ and the probe pulse has a strength $F_{\omega} = 0.02$~V/\AA.
 All fields are 15~fs long and linearly polarized along the $\mathbf{K}$-$\mathbf{M}$ direction.